nVotesOrg/libmix/README.md

 * USE_GMP=true/false

-Activates native implementation of modular exponentiation and legendre symbol via [jna-gmp](https://github.com/square/jna-gmp) and libgmp, if available on the system.
+Activates native implementation of modular exponentiation and legendre symbol via [jna-gmp](https://github.com/square/jna-gmp) and gmp, if available on the system.

 * USE_EXTRACTOR=true/false